nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_supersede.md

 ## Supersede by Logical ID

 To supersede by logical ID, the `relatesTo.target` attribute on the `DocumentReference` should be a FHIR reference property i.e. an absolute literal reference to a `DocumentReference` held within NRL.
-The value should be a URL in the form of read by logical ID.

 Example of a `DocumentReference.relatesTo` property populated using a FHIR reference.